BWP-Stats/Voxyl-Stats-Support/README.md

 - /createpanel - Creates a Support Panel.
 - /create_embed - Create a custom embed.
 - /links - Sends all links associated with Voxyl Stats.
+- /lock - Lock a channel
+- /unlock - Unlock a channel
+- /slowmode - Add a slowmode to a channel

 ## Required Libraries: